Enterprise Data Custody

 aws s3api create-bucket \

---bucket "BUCKET-IN" \
+--bucket "*BUCKET_IN*" \

 --create-bucket-configuration "LocationConstraint=ap-south-1" \